pippinbarr/SNAKISMS/process/SNAKES.md

 Could extend that to the walls and score too I guess… and the game over… no, too much.

 ***The apple moves around on its own as well as the snake - you can still eat it, but it’s mobile***

-### Apocalyptic
-The game just abruptly ends after some (short) period of time… Maybe with some suitably spectacular ending… loud drones, screenshake, blackness

-***Game ends suddenly without warning and randomly at some set point***

-### Ascetic
-You aren’t supposed to eat the apple, it’s game over if you do, you just glide around not eating (and NOT getting any points either) until you die or eat the apple.
-Just GAME OVER on apple eat.

-Points go up while not eating?
-But that’s a form of pleasure perhaps, so no points and don’t eat the apple…?

-***avoid the apple, you lose when you eat it (plausibly getting points to indicate the goal)***

 ### Capitalist
 Maybe something with in-app purchases here?
 You have to buy it…?
 Bit simple, but might do the job… But it might be TOO simple